Niagara College Offers Courses In Growing Pot With A One-Year Certificate Program

 — Marijuana News (@WeedFeed) September 16, 2018

-The courses are being offered at the “On the Lake” location of the College, with the hands-on work being done at a secure location known as “the cannabunker.”
+The courses are being offered at the “On the Lake” location of the College, with the hands-on work being done at a secure location known as the “cannabunker.”
 The “cannabunker” is actually a series of shipping containers strung together to create a high security, high-tech lab for the growing and processing of marijuana.
-The entire network of shipping containers is fenced off, and access is restricted and monitored according to Global News.
+The entire network of shipping containers is fenced off, and access is restricted and monitored, according to Global News.

 College President Dan Patterson told Global News that he feels the marijuana growing class is a perfect addition to their horticulture, winery, and brewery classes.
-He feels that it is all a part of helping create a capable workforce that can be competitive in the ever changing landscape of business regarding emerging industries.
-With five licensed grow operations in the Niagara area already, and plans to expand, the need for trained professionals in the field is growing.
+He feels that it is all a part of helping create a capable workforce that can be competitive in the ever-changing landscape of business regarding emerging industries.
+With five licensed grow operations in the Niagara area already and plans to expand, the need for trained professionals in the field is growing.

 Proud to see our students staff and faculty make national waves for launching this unique and pioneering program, and highlighting our strong ties to industry. @CannTrust https://t.co/FoFgnFm50N